Spoiler: A link to my recipe for Organic Chicken Feed can be found below.

 2. They are the only pets that give you food in return for your efforts.

 3. They eat weeds, insects and mice.
 BC (before chickens) our back yard was overrun with dandelions.
-Now our neighbors give us dandelions from their yards to feed to our chickens.
+Now our neighbors give us dandelions from

 4. There is something very grounding and relaxing about spending time with chickens.
 I get such a warm happy feeling when hugging a chicken.